 Rescue organizations struggle to find volunteer foster homes, and TSCA Rescue is no exception.
-Giving a foster Tibbie a temporary home is a big responsibility but it is also rewarding.
+Giving a foster Tibbie a temporary home is a big responsibility, but it is also rewarding.
 The foster family is the “eyes and ears” of TSCA Rescue.
-The Rescue Coordinator depends on their feedback about the Tibbie to find the best possible forever home.
+The Coordinators depend on their feedback about the Tibbie to find the best possible forever home.

 When arriving at the foster home, a foster Tibbie may be traumatized—maybe neglected or abused in a former home, terrified by the shelter, or shaken by losing a lifelong home.
 This trauma may manifest in many ways such as housetraining lapses or trying to escape.
 Besides meeting their foster Tibbie’s day-to-day needs, foster families also